 Depression is linked with a hyperactive right hemisphere, with evidence of selective involvement in “processing negative emotions, pessimistic thoughts and unconstructive thinking styles”, as well as vigilance, arousal and self-reflection, and a relatively hypoactive left hemisphere, “specifically involved in processing pleasurable experiences” and “relatively more involved in decision-making processes”.
 Additionally, “left hemisphere lesions result in an omissive response bias or error pattern whereas right hemisphere lesions result in a commissive response bias or error pattern.”
 The delusional misidentification syndromesreduplicative paramnesia and Capgras delusion are also often the result of right hemisphere lesions.
 There is evidence that the right hemisphere is more involved in processing novel situations, while the left hemisphere is most involved when routine or well rehearsed processing is called for.

 Of course, we all know that our creative work brings us good things.
-Our brains are complicated… I read another article that I think many people can relate to, how Art Saves!
+Our brains are complicated… Art Saves!
 It’s obviously an oversimplification to think of our brains as left-sided and right-sided… you might be one of the other.
-Why resign yourself to one way of thinking?
+Why resign yourself to one way of thinking?that I think many people can relate to, how

 I suppose the point is to create harmony between both sides of your brain or really, yourself.
 We need a whole brain or whole self to be living fully.
 Don’t you think so?